jcassee/angular-hypermedia/README.md

 times.
 By using `$load` instead of `$get` a GET request will only be issued if the resource was not already synchronized with the server.

-`resource.$load()`: get the latest state from the server unless the resources has already been synchronized.

 **Example:**

-    var owner;

     $q.when(friends.map(function (friend) {
       return friend.$propRel('carHref').$load();